Why I Wrote The Human Factor (And Why It Needed to Evolve)

 Many problems arise because people believe that their subjective experience of the world is objectively actual for everyone.

-Because he asks these questions he therefore exists as a being.
+Because he asks these questions, he exists as a being.

 Humble people care about others and don’t spend most of their time thinking about themselves.
 Their concern for others is selfless; they don’t measure what they do by what they can gain.